opensearch-project/project-website/_posts/2025-09-30-introduction-to-ai-agents-in-opensearch.md

 The conversational agent bases its reasoning on a knowledge base from the LLM, as well as from a set of tools provided to the LLM that enable it to extend beyond its built-in knowledge base and fetch additional context.

+For specific questions, the agent uses the *Chain-of-Thought (CoT)* process to select the best tool from the configured tools for providing a response to the question.

 Similar to conversational flow agent, conversational agents store conversation history so that users can ask follow-up questions.
 The workflow of a conversational agent is variable, based on follow-up questions.

-For specific questions, the agent uses the *Chain-of-Thought (CoT)* process to select the best tool from the configured tools for providing a response to the question.

 Conversational agents are useful for creating a chatbot that employs RAG.

+The OpenSearch project itself uses these agents for [Agentic search with natural language queries](https://github.com/opensearch-project/ml-commons/blob/main/docs/tutorials/agentic_search/agentic_search_llm_generated_type.md).

 ## **Plan-execute-reflect agent**